ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 } )
 ```

-Now you can use `<ckeditor>` tag in component template to run the rich text editor:
+Now you can use `<ckeditor>` tag in component template to include the rich text editor:

 ```html
 <ckeditor data="<p>Hello, world!</p>"></ckeditor>